 - The amino acid length (if the region varies in length)

-- The colours used for the amino acids (Rasmol, Hydrophobicity, Polarity, Clustal, Structural AAs and
+- The colors used for the amino acids (Rasmol, Hydrophobicity, Polarity, Clustal, Structural AAs and

 Cysteines).
-To learn more about what these different colour schemes are, see this article.
+To learn more about what these different color schemes are, see this article.

 ***Note: This chart is very similar to the Sequence Logo tab, which plots the amino acid variation within any selected cluster(s) of an Annotator Result document.
 You can access the sequence logo tab by selecting the cluster(s) you would like to see the variation in and switching from the Sequence Viewer tab to the Sequence Logo tab.
 The Sequence Logo tab can also be accessed for any region Alignment: How do I align sequences?